Billionaire Profile

 Founded Two Trees Management

-Established the real estate development company, the core of his wealth.
+Launched his real estate development company, marking the beginning of his significant impact on NYC real estate.

 1970s